iths-anna-boberg/iths-slutprojekt-javascript/README.md

 # Slutprojekt JavaScript

 ## Description
 Create personalized t-shirts shop.
 Light webshop where the user can create their own printed t-shirts with their own text.
 Shop will display example gallery.
-User can choose between black and white t-shirt, see their text they typed in and then "order it".
+User can choose between black and white t-shirt, see the text they typed in and then "order it".

 ## Features